mgeraci/hangboard-timer/README.md

 To get this running locally, clone the repo, run `npm install`, and then `gulp` to start watching css and js for updates.

+Since this proejct is just static files, there's no server required.
+Just open index.html!